1. The Basics

 – Go to the Location Settings of your device and set the Location Mode to “Device only” or deactivate the Location Service completely

-Devices made by different manufacturers and with different versions of Android might not be in-sync when you start SoundSeeder for the first time.
+Devices from different manufacturers and with different versions of Android might not be in-sync when you start SoundSeeder for the first time.

-On Player-side the offset of each Speaker can be adjusted in the speaker management view.
+On Player-side the offset of each connected Speaker can be adjusted in the speaker management view:

-If your connection has become asynchronous while listening to music, press the „SYNC“ button to reset the connection.
-If this happens very often, please check the Wi-Fi signal strength and traffic load.
-Using a dedicated portable HotSpot or „Wi-Fi direct“ might remove this problem.
+If your connection has become asynchronous while listening to music, press the “SYNC” button to reset the connection.
+If this happens very often, check the “Auto-sync” preference in the settings of soundseeder.
+You should also check the Wi-Fi signal strength and traffic load.
+Using a dedicated portable HotSpot or “Wi-Fi direct” often improves the connection.

 Please note: Synced playback via Bluetooth speakers can not be guaranteed!